-Income taxes were accrued at an estimated effective tax rate of (8)% and (182)% for the six months ended June 30, 2018, and 2017, respectively.
+Income taxes were accrued at an estimate effective tax rate of 85% and 97% for the three months ended September 30, 2018 and 2017, respectively.
+Income taxes were accrued at an estimated effective tax rate of (4)% and (66)% for the nine months ended September 30, 2018, and 2017, respectively.

 On December 22, 2017, the Tax Act was enacted into legislation, which includes a broad range of provisions affecting businesses.
 The Tax Act significantly revises how companies compute their U.S. corporate tax liability by, among other provisions, reducing the corporate tax rate from 35% to 21% for tax years beginning after December 31, 2017.
 Our accounting for the Tax Act is incomplete.
 As noted at year-end, however, we were able to reasonably estimate certain effects and, therefore, recorded provisional adjustments associated with the toll charge on undistributed foreign earnings and profits and revaluation of deferred taxes.
-We have not made any additional measurement-period adjustments related to these items during the quarter.
-However, we are continuing to gather additional information to complete our accounting for these items and expect to complete our accounting within the prescribed measurement period.
+Measurement-period adjustments for the toll charge and revaluation of deferred taxes recognized during the three months ended September 30, 2018 did not have a material impact on our consolidated financial statements.
+The effect of the measurement-period adjustments on the 2018 effective tax rate was approximately a two percentage point increase.
+We are continuing to gather additional information to complete our accounting for these items and expect to complete our accounting within the prescribed measurement period.

-The effective tax rate for the six months ended June 30, 2018 differs from the federal statutory rate of 21% because of the effect in the mix of U.S. and foreign incomes, state income taxes, tax credits and the impact of a contract settlement.
+The effective tax rate for the three and nine months ended September 30, 2018 differs from the federal statutory rate of 21% because of the effect in the mix of U.S. and foreign incomes, state income taxes and tax credits.
+It is also affected by discrete items that may occur in any given year but are not consistent from year to year.
+The nine months ended September 30, 2018 was impacted by a contract settlement.
 The contract settlement resulted in a tax benefit of \$5.7 million, which is treated as a discrete item.

-The effective tax rate during the six months ended June 30, 2018 also included a tax benefit of \$11.2 million related to the excess tax benefits recognized on stock option exercises and the vesting of restricted stock units during the period, which is treated as a discrete item and excluded from determining our annual estimated effective tax rate.
+The effective tax rate during the three and nine months ended September 30, 2018 also included a tax benefit of \$1.6 million and \$12.8 million, respectively related to the excess tax benefits recognized on stock option exercises and the vesting of restricted stock units during the period, which is treated as a discrete item and excluded from determining our annual estimated effective tax rate.